-This post was prepared in April, prior to the June General Election being announced.
-Since the announcement the situation on this legislation has changed and the bill has been put on hold pending Governmental election.
-Please read our blog on the current state of play with the bill and keep this in mind when reading this blog.
-Thanks!
+This post was prepared in April 2017, prior to the June General Election being announced.
+Following the announcement the situation on this legislation changed and the bill was put on hold pending Governmental election.
+The bill has since passed into law (16 November 2017).
+Applications to the relief can be backdated to 1 April 2017.

 Some of you might have heard about the new proposed tax relief for museums and galleries, which was consulted on in Autumn last year and follows on from a range of other creative industries legislation – most recently the theatre tax relief introduced in 2014.
 We’ve drafted this blog to de-mystify the bill and pick out the most important and useful points to help you understand a little more about what has been proposed.